Puslapio vaizdai

 Most important of all was his extraordinary command of the German language.
 It is not often a writer of the first rank gives himself to the translation of another's work.
 Such a writer Luther was, and his version remains one of the great classics of the world.
 He had a command of idiomatic, racy, colloquial German seldom equaled and never surpassed, and he undertook to make the Bible really a German book.

-man in the market-place."
+home, the child in the street, the common man in the market-place."
 The difficulties of the task he indicated in the words, "In translating I have always made the effort to write pure and clear German; and it has often happened that we have sought a fortnight or even three and four weeks for a single word, and then sometimes not found it."
 And in a letter to his friend Link: "How great and laborious a task it is to force Hebrew writers to talk German!
 How they strive against it and rebel at being compelled to forsake their native manner and follow the rough German style!
-It is just as if a nightingale were made to give up its own sweet melody and imitate the song of the cuckoo, though disliking it extremely.
+It is just as if a nightingale were made to give up its own sweet melody and imitate the song of the cuckoo, though disliking it extremely."

 He did not try to transport his readers back into Bible days, but to bring the Bible down to their own day.
 It was not a scholar's book he aimed to produce, done so literally that it might be retranslated into the original languages, but a people's book, so idiomatic and modern that its readers might forget it was written in a foreign tongue, in a distant land, and in an age long past.
 He therefore allowed himself many liberties with the text, often substituting the name of a more for a less familiar object, and adding words freely where needed to bring out the sense or to make the scene vivid and real.
 The result of his efforts was a Bible translation which, after the lapse of four centuries, still stands unapproached in its vital and compelling power.